 biophilic moodboards: the benefits of "risky" interiors

-Risk is a broad concept and what is in scope for biophilic design is a balanced combination of perceived risk and a rational knowledge of safety.
-In practice, this refers to situations that seem risky while being practically safe.
+Yet not just any type of risk will work… What’s in scope to support positive feelings is a balanced combination of perceived risk and a rational knowledge of safety.
+In practice, situations that seem risky while in fact being safe.

 playing safe with risk

-Risk features are clearly not suitable for all situations nor for everybody.
+Apparent risk features are definitely not suitable for all situations nor for everybody.
 But there is one instance of risk that is less extreme yet equally effective: the risk of getting wet.